 - Double-click on the recycle bin icon to open it.

 - Look through the files in the recycle bin to locate the ones that need recovery.

-- Right-click on the file you want to recover and click on restore when it brings out options.
+- Right-click on the file you want to recover and click on restore when it offers options.

 - This will restore the file to its original location.

-- Repeat the process for each file if they are more than one to restore.
+- Repeat the process for each file if there is more than one to restore.

-- You can also drag the file out of the recycle bin and drop it in any location of choice on the computer
+- You can also drag the file out of the recycle bin and drop it in any location on the computer.

 This is applicable when a virus enters the computer.
-A virus can enter into the computer through a corrupted hard drive, the internet, etc. When the virus enters, they delete or hide files, and some of the viruses prompt the user to pay or do something to recover the files; they are called ransomware.
+A virus can enter the computer through a corrupted hard drive, the internet, etc. When the virus enters, it deletes or hides files, and some of the viruses prompt the user to pay or do something to recover the files; they are called ransomware.

 In this case, you can use the command prompt or CMD.
 Here’s how:

 - Open the start menu on your PC